shmack01/CogSearchFunction/README.md

 - Clone the repository.
 Pres **F1** and enter **gitcl**.
 Press **Enter**.
 Then enter the repository url and **Enter**.
 [See docs](https://docs.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository#use-command-palette-to-clone-repository)
 - Install [Core Tools](
 https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cportal%2Cbash%2Ckeda#install-the-azure-functions-core-tools)
+- Right-click the Function App Folder in the Explorer menu and **Deploy to Function App**.

 The only required settings are: